tarantool/doc/doc/reference/reference_lua/fio.rst

     Remove the directory indicated by path-name, including subdirectories.
     The result is similar to the
-    result that one gets from the ``rmdir`` command, recursively.
+    result that one gets from the ``rmdir -r`` command.
-    The directory must be empty.
+    The directory should not be empty.

     :param string path-name: path-name.
     :return: (If no error) true. |br|